-&lt;sup>11 Two additional files were created at the Board of Supervisors for TSF regarding hospitals and health services, grandfathering, and additional fees for larger projects: see Board file nos.
+&lt;sup>16 Two additional files were created at the Board of Supervisors for TSF regarding hospitals and health services, grandfathering, and additional fees for larger projects: see Board file nos.
 151121 and 151257.

-&lt;sup>12 Available at http://tsp.sfplanning.org.
+&lt;sup>17 http://tsp.sfplanning.org